 What is a hexagon?
-If you’re teaching geometry in your math classes, you may need to brush up on the various shape names and properties before diving in.
+If you’re teaching geometry in your math classes this school year, you may need to brush up on the various shape names and properties before diving in.
+So let’s get started!
 A hexagon is a two-dimensional shape with six sides and six angles.

 That also means that hexagons are polygons.
 Polygons are flat two-dimensional shapes with straight sides.
 Polygons enclose a space, and they do not have any curved sides.

-From types of hexagons to hexagon properties, let’s take a look at some hexagon facts and examples of hexagons that your students might be able to identify from their everyday lives!
+From types of hexagons to hexagon properties, the teachers on the Teach Starter team have put together this comprehensive guide to all things hexagonal!
+Read on for some hexagon facts and examples of hexagons that your students might be able to identify from their everyday lives!

 How Many Sides Does a Hexagon Have?

 There are five main types of hexagons that your students may encounter.
-Hexagons can be regular, irregular, concave, convex, or complex.
+Hexagons can be:

 Teaching about 2D shapes?
 Explore our 2D Shape teaching resource collection!